 Multiple on Invested Capital (MOIC) is a financial metric that measures total returns generated from an investment as a ratio of the original capital invested.
 It shows how many times an investor has multiplied their initial investment through distributions and remaining portfolio value.
-MOIC is widely used in private equity and venture capital to evaluate fund performance without considering the time value of money, making it a critical metric alongside tools like cap table waterfall models for assessing investment outcomes.
+MOIC is widely used in private equity and venture capital to evaluate fund performance without considering the time value of money, and is reported alongside waterfall analysis to show how proceeds split between LPs and GPs.

 What is Multiple on Invested Capital (MOIC)